markbarnes/sermon-browser/sb-includes/readme.txt

 You can customise Sermon Browser to fit in with your own theme, and to display or hide whatever information you choose.
 If you want to create an extra page on your site that just shows a few sermons (for example, just the sermons preached at a recent conference), use [shortcodes](http://www.4-14.org.uk/wordpress-plugins/sermon-browser/shortcodes).

-If you want to customise how Sermon Browser appears throughout your site, use [Template tags](http://www.4-14.org.uk/wordpress-plugins/sermon-browser/template-tags)
+If you want to customise how Sermon Browser appears throughout your site, use [Template tags](http://www.4-14.org.uk/wordpress-plugins/sermon-browser/template-tags).

 == Changelog ==

 = 0.42.4 =
-* Bug fix: Fixed several problems in Admin caused by incompatibilities with Wordpress 2.8 (see several forum posts).
+* Bug fix: Fixed several problems in Admin caused by incompatibilities with Wordpress 2.8.

 = 0.42.3 =
-* Bug fix: Missing dates now display correctly (see forum post).
+* Bug fix: Missing dates now display correctly.
-* Bug fix: Podcast now works even with PHP4 (see forum post).
+* Bug fix: Podcast now works even with PHP4.
-* Bug fix: Definitely no more SQL warnings on install (see forum post).
+* Bug fix: Definitely no more SQL warnings on install.

 = 0.42.2 =
-* Bug fix: Fixed weird error preventing audio plays on some set-ups (see forum post).
+* Bug fix: Fixed weird error preventing audio plays on some set-ups.

 = 0.42.1 =
-* Bug fix: Fixed SQL error with embedded URLs (see forum post).
+* Bug fix: Fixed SQL error with embedded URLs.
-* Bug fix: Possible fix for download failure on some set-ups (see forum post).
+* Bug fix: Possible fix for download failure on some set-ups.
-* Bug fix: Podcast now works even if some URLs are invalid (see forum post).
+* Bug fix: Podcast now works even if some URLs are invalid.
-* Bug fix: No more SQL warnings on install (see forum post).
+* Bug fix: No more SQL warnings on install.

 = 0.42 =
 * New feature: Sermon Browser shortcodes allow you to include single sermons or lists of sermons on any post or page on your website.
-For example, adding the shortcode [sermons preacher=1 id=latest] to your pastor’s page would display full details of his most recent sermon on that page.
+For example, adding the shortcode [sermons preacher=1 id=latest] to your pastor's page would display full details of his most recent sermon on that page.
 * Optimisation: Consolidated various help and tutorial pages to avoid having to keep three different versions up to date!
-* Bug fix: External URLs now display on the search page alongside attached files (see forum post).
+* Bug fix: External URLs now display on the search page alongside attached files.
-* Bug fix: No more SQL errors on Wordpress custom pages (see forum post).
+* Bug fix: No more SQL errors on Wordpress custom pages.

 = 0.41.2 =
-* Bug fix: Some dates displaying incorrectly after Daylight Savings Time change (see forum post).
+* Bug fix: Some dates displaying incorrectly after Daylight Savings Time change.

 = 0.41.1 =
-* Bug fix: URLs (and not just files) now show up in podcast feeds (see forum post).
+* Bug fix: URLs (and not just files) now show up in podcast feeds.
 Multiple files/URLs per sermon are now also supported, as are some non-mp3 files such as .mov and .mp4
-* Bug fix: Minor bug affecting people who have renamed their Wordpress database (see forum post).
+* Bug fix: Minor bug affecting people who have renamed their Wordpress database.

 = 0.41 =
 * New feature: Alternative 'one-click' filtering system.
 Go to SermonBrowser/Options to select it.